Regular, Premium Explained

 Premium gasoline, also known as “super” or “premium unleaded,” is the highest octane fuel available at most gas stations.
 It typically has an octane rating of 91-94 AKI, with an average of 92-93 AKI.

 Premium gasoline is designed for high-performance and high-compression engines, which require a higher octane fuel to prevent engine knocking.
-These engines are often found in sports cars, luxury vehicles, and some high-end SUVs and trucks.
+These engines are often found in sports cars, luxury vehicles, and high-end SUVs and trucks.

 Using premium gasoline in vehicles that require it can improve engine performance, increase horsepower and torque, and enhance overall driving dynamics.
 However, it’s important to note that using premium gasoline in a vehicle designed for regular gasoline will not provide any noticeable benefits and will only result in higher fuel costs.